Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Experiments

-\myparagraph{Evaluation.} In the context of our grasping framework, a method is robust if it is able to consistently find at least one suction or grasp proposal that works.
+\mypara{Evaluation.} In the context of our grasping framework, a method is robust if it is able to consistently find at least one suction or grasp proposal that works.
 To reflect this, our evaluation metric is the precision of inferred proposals versus manual annotations.
 For suction, a proposal is considered a true positive if its pixel center is manually labeled as a suctionable area (false positive if manually labeled as an non-suctionable area).
 For grasping, a proposal is considered a true positive if its pixel center is nearby within 4 pixels and 11.25 degrees from a positive grasp label (false positive if nearby a negative grasp label).

+We report the precision of our inferred proposals for different confidence percentiles across the testing split of our grasping dataset in Table \ref{table:affordance-prediction}.
+We compare our method to a heuristic baseline algorithm as well as to a state-of-the-art grasping algorithm Dex-Net \cite{mahler2017,mahler2018} versions 2.0 (parallel-jaw grasping) and 3.0 (suction) for which code is available. \mysecondedit{We use Dex-Net weights pre-trained on their original simulation-based dataset.
+As reported in \cite{mahler2017,mahler2018,mahler2019learning}, fine-tuning Dex-Net on real data does not lead to substantial increases in performance.}

-We report the precision of our inferred proposals for different confidence percentiles in Table \ref{table:affordance-prediction}.
-The precision of the top-1 proposal is reliably above 90\% for both suction and grasping.
-We further compare our methods to heuristic-based baseline algorithms that compute suction affordances by estimating surface normal variance over the observed 3D point cloud (lower variance = higher affordance), and computes anti-podal grasps by detecting hill-like geometric structures in the 3D point cloud.
-Baselines details and code are available on our project webpage \cite{projectwebpage}.
+The heuristic baseline algorithm computes suction affordances by estimating surface normal variance over the observed 3D point cloud (lower variance = higher affordance), and computes anti-podal grasps by detecting hill-like geometric structures in the 3D point cloud with shape analysis.
+Baselines details and code are available on our project webpage \cite{web}.
+The heuristic algorithm for parallel-jaw grasping was highly fine-tuned to the competition scenario, making it quite competitive with our trained grasping ResNets.
+We did not compare to the other network architectures for parallel-jaw grasping described in Section \ref{sec:manipulation} since those models could not completely converge during training.

+The top-1 proposal from the baseline algorithm performs quite well for parallel jaw grasping, but performs poorly for suction.
+This suggests that relying on simple geometric cues from the 3D surfaces of objects can be quite effective for grasping, but less so for suction.
+This is likely because successful suction picking not only depends on finding smooth surfaces, but also highly depends on the mass distribution and porousness of objects -- both attributes of which are less apparent from local geometry alone.
+Suctioning close to the edge of a large and heavy object may cause the object to twist off due to external wrench from gravity, while suctioning a porous object may prevent a strong suction contact seal.